 Will I know in advance what will be in my share?

-We send out weekly emails in the fall that include information about what crops we will have available that week, as well as recipes, general updates about the farm, and vegetable puns. ;-)
+We send out weekly emails in the Fall that include information about what crops we will have available that week, recipes, general updates about the farm, and vegetable puns.

 What crops are you growing this year?

-Arugula, Beets, Beans (Dry, String), Bok Choy, Braising Greens, Broccoli, Cabbage, Carrots, Cauliflower, Celeriac, Corn, Flowers, Eggplant, Fennel, Basil, Cilantro, Parsley, Kale, Kholrabi, Leeks, Lettuce, Onions, Parsnips, Peppers, Potatoes, Pumpkins/Gourds, Radish, Turnip, Rutabaga, Salad Mix, Spinach, Sweet Potatoes, Swiss Chard, Tomatoes, Winter Squash.
+Arugula, Beets, Dry Beans , String Breans, Bok Choy, Braising Greens, Broccoli, Cabbage, Carrots, Cauliflower, Celeriac, Corn, Flowers, Eggplant, Fennel, Flowers, Basil, Cilantro, Parsley, Kale, Kholrabi, Leeks, Lettuce, Onions, Parsnips, Peppers, Potatoes, Pumpkins/Gourds, Radishes, Turnips, Rutabaga, Salad Mix, Spinach, Sweet Potatoes, Swiss Chard, Tomatoes, Winter Squash.

 *It is important to note that even though we PLAN to have all of these crops available, sometimes our crops fail due to unpredictable weather conditions, disease, and pest issues! :( Please be patient and flexible with us if this happens.*